LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

 php artisan make:test CompanyGuideTest
 ```

-For what we will test it's identical to the `CompanyUserTest`.
+What we will test is identical to the `CompanyUserTest`.
 We will check if the user with the `Company Owner` role can do CRUD actions for his company and cannot do any for other companies.

 **tests/Feature/CompanyGuideTest.php**:
 ```php